CapriWits/LeetCode-Daily/README.md

 # README.md

-**This repository show solutions for LeetCode and not take notes how to figure them out.**
+**This repository show solutions of LeetCode and not take notes how to figure them out.**

 **In .java files, I will annotate the significant thinking about how to solute the problem.**